bryse1225/cyberChallenges/Battelle-Ghosted/writeup.md

 ![before](resources/before.png)

 My next step was to analyze the application using Ghidra.
 Fortunately, the application wasn't obfuscated, so I could quickly examine all of its functions.
 I'll briefly explain each option I found:\
-[4] - This option allows filing a complaint, but it simply "files" it in a /dev/null folder.
-I decided to ignore this method as it doesn't seem relevant.\
+[1] - This option simply prints the current itinerary.\
+[2] - This is the option where most of the work is done.
+At first glance, it doesn't seem to reveal much.
+However, I noticed a variable (local_138) with a buffer of size 32(shown below), which will become important later.\
 [3] - This option is more interesting.
 It contains the "print_flag" method, which compares the "current_itinerary" with another "itinerary" variable.
 I'll provide more details on this later.\
-[1] - This option simply prints the current itinerary.\
-[2] - This is the option where most of the work is done.
-At first glance, it doesn't seem to reveal much.
-However, I noticed a variable (local_138) with a buffer of size 32, which will become important later.
+[4] - This option allows filing a complaint, but it simply "files" it in a /dev/null folder.
+I decided to ignore this method as it doesn't seem relevant.\

 ![scheduleFlight](resources/scheduleFlight.png)